Alterdesk/hubot-questionnaire-framework/README.md

                 msg.send("What is the answer for question one?");
                 // Object to contain the answers of the questionnaire var answers = new Answers();
-                var listener = new Listener(msg, callbackOne, answers);
+                // Create a listener to await response for the user in this room var listener = new Listener(msg, callbackOne, answers);
                 // Add the listener
                 return control.addListener(msg.message, listener);